-- Larger clients tend to take a more rational approach to decision making than a smaller client.
+- Larger clients tend to take a more rational approach to decision-making than smaller clients.

 Do this on a regular basis and monitor what are your small sales and your larger sales.

-One action you can take straight away is write down all you larger clients based on spend and see if this does stack up against the criteria above.
+One action you can take straight away is to write down all your larger clients based on spend and see if this does stack up against the criteria above.

-List all your larger clients in a notebook and begin to ask questions to discover the needs over time.
+List all your larger clients in a notebook and begin to ask questions to discover their needs over time.